Project revenue, profit, and cash flow for your business — with best, base, and worst-case scenarios. Monthly and annual view | Calculator4U

 Project future revenue with growth assumptions.

-This calculator uses compound growth modeling, the most common approach for growth-stage businesses.
-However, understanding when to apply different forecasting methods—linear, exponential, or seasonal—is crucial for accuracy.
-Below you'll find formula explanations, method comparisons, and industry benchmarks to refine your projections.
+This calculator uses compound growth modeling, the most common approach for growth-stage businesses, while tracking exact operational outputs.
+Below you'll find formula explanations, multi-method comparisons, common pitfalls, and industry benchmarks to refine your projections.

 Compound/Exponential Growth: